-'Build all Navy ships in UK', says Corbyn
+Build all navy ships in UK, says Corbyn

 "Our shipyards used to produce half of all new ships worldwide.
 Our current market share is now less than half a percent.
 The Tories seem hell-bent on accelerating and deepening this industrial decline."

-The Labour leader will also pledge that his party would use public contracts as part of its bigger plans to upgrade the economy, and urged people not to listen to anyone who said the country was no longer capable of building things.
+The Labour leader also pledged that his party would use public contracts as part of its bigger plans to upgrade the economy, and urged people not to listen to anyone who said the country was no longer capable of building things.

+His call was welcomed by the GMB union, which has been campaigning to keep the contract for the new military support ships in the UK.

+Its Scottish secretary, Gary Smith, said: "What would the RFAs mean for places like Port Glasgow or Roysth?
+It would means jobs growth, modern apprenticeship opportunities, prosperity and redistribution of wealth into local communities - the prize is massive."

 The MoD said that the work on eight new Type 26 anti-submarine ships and five smaller Type 31 frigates mean that the UK "is witnessing a renaissance in shipbuilding", including securing "4,000 jobs and 20 years of work" on the Clyde.